 The trickiest part of growing cineraria is getting the moisture levels right.
 Too much water induces root or crown rot, while too little water will prevent the profuse blooming that these plants are famous for.
 They are also quite sensitive to temperature, preferring coolish conditions and often succumbing when conditions are too warm.
 It's best not to grow cineraria at all if you live in a very hot climate, and excessively dry or rainy conditions are also problematic.

 These, cheery, colorful daisy-like flowers are in the Asteraceae (aster) family, which also includes sunflowers, daisies, strawflowers and ageratum.
 The parent species (Pericallis cruenta and P. lanata) were first discovered by horticulturists from the British Royal Gardens in 1777, growing in the Azores and Canary Islands on cool ocean cliffs overlooking the Atlantic.
 The varieties now popular in the trade are derived from the hybrid cross of these two species.

 How can I use this plant in the landscape?

 Cineraria is most often used as an annual, either for garden beds or more often as a container plant for patios, decks, or window boxes, or as a short-lived indoor flowering plant.
 There is nothing subtle about cineraria, so they are popular whenever you want to make a bold color statement.
 The cobalt blue shades are especially popular in summer to create red, white, and blue arrangements for Independence Day.

-Even when it can be grown as perennial in warm climates, cineraria does not readily rebloom after flowering, so in most areas, this short-lived perennial is simply discarded after the flowering is complete.
+Even when it can be grown as a perennial in warm climates, cineraria does not readily rebloom after flowering, so in most areas, this short-lived plant is simply discarded after the flowering is complete.